lightning/bolts/history/www-reputation-credentials-protocol.md

 The credentials are wrapped inside the HTLC onion `credentials_payload`.
 There are two types of credentials: forward/backward.
-The forward credentials are covering the ongoing HTLC forward, they should have been counter-signed by the target routing hop during the dissemination phase or a previous HTLC forward/settlement pahse with the same target routing hop.
+The forward credentials are covering the ongoing HTLC forward, they should have been counter-signed by the target routing hop during the dissemination phase or a previous HTLC forward/settlement phase with the same target routing hop.
 The backward credentials are also wrapped into the HTLC onion, however they're not signed and should be blinded.
 If the settlement is successful, those backward credentials should be the "forward" credentials for Alice's future HTLC sends.